 There are two types of conservatorship: sole managing conservatorship and joint managing conservatorship.
 Absent some serious factors that would make the court want to appoint one parent as sole managing conservator, the law will require that both parents will be joint managing conservators.
 However, this does not mean that they will be required to split periods of possession equally with their children.

 When you are a joint managing conservator of your child, you will have a possession schedule with a list of rights and responsibilities that will need to divided or shared jointly.
 Those include:

 - The right to designate the primary residence

 - The right to receive child support

 - The right to make decisions about nonemergency, invasive surgery

 - The right to make psychological and psychiatric treatment decisions

 One parent will usually have primary possession, while the other will have a fairly liberal child possession schedule called a “standard possession order.” the parent with the possession schedule can seek an expansion of the time allotted in the possession order.

-Under a recent change in Texas law, you can have a possession order where neither parent has the right to designate the primary residence, but instead sets a geographic restriction which prevents either parent from moving the child's residence beyond a set geographic area.
+Under a recent change in Texas law, you can have a possession order where neither parent has the right to designate the primary residence, but instead sets a geographic restriction which prevents either parent from moving the child’s residence beyond a set geographic area.
 Such a possession schedule is outside the bounds set out in the family code and must be created on a case-by-case basis.
-To be able to effectively create such a possession schedule, you need an experienced and creative attorney.
+To be able to create an effective possession schedule, you need an experienced and creative attorney.